 Despite the fame of Sri Lanka’s tea, most of the stuff served up is usually fairly bland – and you won’t find the marvellous masala teas of India.
 Normal tea is often called “milk tea” (ask for “milk and sugar separate” if you want to add your own or you might end up with a cupful of supersweet bilge).
 “Bed tea” is just ordinary tea brought to your room for breakfast.
 Coffee is sometimes a better bet.
 This is generally either Nescafé or locally produced coffee – the latter is usually unexciting but perfectly drinkable, although you’re normally left with a big layer of silt at the bottom of the cup.
 Proper machine-made coffee is increasingly available.

 Sri Lanka has a strong drinking culture – beer was introduced by foreign captives during the Kandyan period, and the islanders have never looked back.
 The island’s two staple forms of alcohol are lager and arrack.
 Lager is usually sold in large (625ml) bottles; draught lager is rare.
 There’s not a great choice of brands; all clock in with an alcohol content of just under five percent.
 The staple national tipple, the ubiquitous Lion Lager, is uninspiring but perfectly drinkable.
 More palatable beers include Carlsberg (brewed under licence in Sri Lanka), the delicately malty Three Coins, and Three Coins Riva, a good wheat beer.
 Anchor beer is also becoming increasingly popular: soft, creamy and a bit bland.
 Lion also brews a very dense stout, Lion Stout, which is virtually a meal in itself, as well as Lion Strong (eight percent a.b.v.), beloved by local alcoholics.
-As you’d expect, lager is relatively expensive in Sri Lankan terms, ranging from around Rs.120 in a liquor shop to Rs.250–400 or more in most bars and restaurants.
+As you’d expect, lager is relatively expensive in Sri Lankan terms, cheapest in a liquor shop and a bit more in most bars and restaurants.
 Imported beers, on the rare occasions you can find them, come with a hefty mark-up.

 Two more distinctively local types of booze come from the versatile coconut.
 Toddy, tapped from the flower of the coconut, is non-alcoholic when fresh but ferments into a beverage faintly reminiscent of cider – it’s sold informally in villages around the country, though unless you’re travelling with a Sinhala-speaker it’s difficult to track down.
-When fermented and refined, toddy produces arrack (33 percent proof), Sri Lanka’s national beverage for the strong-livered – you won’t go far before finding a group of voluble Sri Lankan men clustered around a bottle.
+When fermented and refined, toddy produces arrack (33% proof), Sri Lanka’s national beverage for the strong-livered – you won’t go far before finding a group of voluble Sri Lankan men clustered around a bottle.
 Arrack is either drunk neat, mixed with coke or lemonade or used in tourist-oriented bars and restaurants as a base for cocktails.
 It’s available in various grades and is usually a darkish brown, though there are also clear brands like White Diamond and White Label; the smoother, double-distilled arrack tastes faintly like rum.
 Imported spirits are widely available, but are predictably expensive.
 There are also locally produced versions of most spirits, including rather rough whisky, brandy, rum and vodka, as well as various brands of quite palatable lemon gin.

 Where to drink